Give by Example

 Ensuring there is always enough food to feed our communities is an ongoing challenge, and we are constantly exploring creative ways to match supply with demand.
 That's how Food Drive Day was born.
 Thirty years ago, Hawaii Foodbank launched the inaugural Food Drive Day at Restaurant Row to help gather more food for Hawaii’s hungry.
 The community embraced our humble event and it ultimately grew into the highly anticipated, annual fundraising effort it is today.

 Over the past three decades, Food Drive Day has grown to unite businesses, organizations, groups and individuals all over Hawaii in one common cause – nourish our ‘ohana.
 Food Drive Day now holds collection sites all over Hawaii, as well as fosters more than a dozen unique Food Drive Coalitions.
 These Coalitions consist of companies and organizations within the same industry, and they work together to gather food and raise funds on behalf of Hawaii Foodbank in the months leading up to Food Drive Day.

 Looking for a stylish way to support Food Drive Day?

-How about trying on Hawaii Foodbank’s official Food Drive t-shirt?
-Order a t-shirt today, and your purchase goes directly towards our mission to end hunger in Hawaii.
+Did you know Hawaii Foodbank releases a limited edition t-shirt every year?
+It all started decades ago to commemorate Food Drive Day.
+Order this year’s t-shirt, and your purchase goes directly towards our mission to end hunger in Hawaii.
 Proceeds from t-shirt sales allow us to provide more meals and support to the communities we serve.